noahehall/theBookOfNoah/databases/mysql_new.md

     - setup a separate server to be a slave, and then once a day/e.g. turn off replication to make a clean backup of the slave servers  database
     - when complete replication can be restarted and the slave willa utomatically query the master for changes to the masters data that the slave missed while it was offline

-  - replication process
+## PROCESS replication
   - sql statements that change data are recorded in a binary log (`bin.log`) on the master server as it executes them
     - data-changing statements e.g.
       - `insert` `update` `delete`
     - schema-manipulation statements e.g.
       - `create table` `alter table` `drop table`
   - the master records a log position id number used to determine which log entries the master should relay to the slave
     - planned downtime for making a backup of  the slave
     - slave has difficulty staying connected to the master du eot networkign problems
     - slave falls behind because the master has a heavy load of updates in a short period of time
   - slave retrieves updates and records those updates in its `relay.log` file
   - after issueing statements in the `relay.log` file, records its new position ID number in the `master.info` file

-  - replication user account
+##  USER ACCOUNT replication
     - setup a user account(s) dedicated to replication on both the master and the slave
       - best not to use ane xisting account for security reasons
-  - configuring the servers
+## CONFIGURING SERVERS replication
     - add the following lines to the mysql configuration file on the master and slave servers
       - `my.cnf` or `my.ini`
       - `server-id` abritrary number used to identify the master server in the `bin.log` and in communications with `slave server`